Skip to main content

 Key management

-If your KMS key is disabled, deleted, or permissions are revoked, your cluster and its data become inaccessible.
+If your AWS KMS key is disabled, deleted, or permissions are revoked, your cluster and its data become inaccessible.

 Cost implications